CBD stands for cannabidiol, which is a naturally occurring cannabinoid found in the cannabis plant.

-The endocannabinoids have a similar structure to those cannabinoids found in cannabis.
-This is how and why they are able to act within the system of the human body that is known as the endocannabinoid system (ECS).
+Endocannabinoids have a similar structure to the cannabinoids found in cannabis.
+This is how and why they can act within the system of the human body known as the endocannabinoid system (ECS).

 We will explore this in more detail a little later.
-Understanding CBD is the key to understanding how CBD products work and why the compound has captured the attention of so many scientists.
+Understanding cannabidiol is the key to understanding how CBD products work and why the compound has captured the attention of so many scientists.

 CBD: What Is It?

-As we’ve already mentioned, CBD is the abbreviation for cannabidiol.
-It’s one of the primary compounds that is found in the cannabis plant.
-After tetrahydrocannabinol (THC), which is a psychoactive compound, CBD is the second-most abundant cannabinoid in the cannabis plant.
-However, unlike THC, CBD is non-psychoactive – meaning it won’t make users feel intoxicated.
+CBD is the abbreviation for cannabidiol.
+It’s one of the primary compounds found in the cannabis plant.
+After tetrahydrocannabinol (THC), an intoxicating compound, CBD is the second-most abundant cannabinoid in the cannabis plant.
+However, unlike THC, CBD is non-intoxicating – meaning it won’t make users feel high.

-Cannabinoids are the molecules that are responsible for the cannabis plant’s medicinal and recreational properties.
+Cannabinoids are the molecules responsible for the cannabis plant’s medicinal and recreational properties.
 Today, there are over 100 known cannabinoids.
-The most well-known of these cannabinoids is THC, which is most commonly used for its psychoactive and intoxicating properties.
+THC is the best-known.
+It is most commonly used for its intoxicating properties.

-CBD, on the other hand, is non-intoxicating and is typically known for promoting an overall sense of calm.
+On the other hand, CBD is associated with promoting an overall sense of calm.
 It may also help to bring the body back into balance.

-More importantly, CBD is known to have many therapeutic benefits, including anti-inflammatory, pain-relieving, anti-anxiety, seizure-suppressant, and analgesic properties.
+More importantly, CBD could have numerous therapeutic benefits.
+These include anti-inflammatory, pain-relieving, anti-anxiety, seizure-suppressant, and analgesic properties.

 How Does CBD Work?

-While THC is an agonist of the CB1 receptors, CBD is an inverse agonist, meaning it can block some of THC’s intoxicating effects that are enacted via that receptor.
+While THC is an agonist of the CB1 receptors, CBD is an inverse agonist.
+This means it can block some of THC’s intoxicating effects that are enacted via that receptor.

-In addition, our bodies are made up of several other receptor proteins that work in the ECS, like GPR3, GPR6, TRPV1, and TRPV2.
+In addition, our bodies consist of several other receptor proteins that work in the ECS, like GPR3, GPR6, TRPV1, and TRPV2.
 CBD binds to all of these, and many of its pain-relieving and anti-inflammatory effects may occur through these pathways.

 CBD also does some very important work outside of the ECS.
 For example, it mildly activates one of the brain’s predominant serotonin receptors, 5-HT1A.
-This could explain the effects that CBD has on anxiety and depression.
+This could explain why CBD is reportedly useful in the treatment of anxiety and depression.

 CBD Product Types

 There is a wide array of CBD products available on the market.
-Many brands offer CBD in the form of tincture extracts, vape oils, oil concentrates, topicals, and pure hemp oil.
+Many brands offer CBD via tincture extracts, vape oils, oil concentrates, topicals, and pure hemp oil.
 You also often have the choice of various CBD-infused foods, like gummies, candy, or chocolates.

 Tinctures and pure oils are administered sublingually.
-This means that you place the oil under the tongue and wait between 1 – 2 minutes to swallow it.
-Vape liquids need to be inhaled using a special vape e-pen.
+This means that you place the oil under the tongue and wait between 1–2 minutes to swallow it.
+On the other hand, vape liquids are inhaled using a special vape e-pen.

-CBD can also be applied topically.
+You can also apply CBD topically.
 Skin and beauty products infused with CBD are all-natural and thought to be very good for the skin.
 Many athletes like using CBD salves for joint and muscle pain either before or after workouts.
 It helps to soothe aches and pains from vigorous exercise.

 CBD Derived from Hemp vs. Marijuana

-When a person is thinking about using CBD for the first time, they should know where it is sourced from.
-CBD sourced from cannabis is very different from that which is sourced from hemp.
+When a person is thinking about using CBD for the first time, they should know where it is sourced.
+CBD sourced from cannabis is very different from cannabidiol sourced from hemp.
 If you are considering CBD for the first time, please consult your physician or a CBD knowledgeable physician for more information.

 CBD originating from hemp contains little to no THC, and therefore won’t make users intoxicated.
-However, when sourced from cannabis, CBD is found together with THC, and the THC could cause an intoxicating effect – depending on how much of it is present in the final product.
+However, when sourced from cannabis, CBD is found together with THC.
+The THC could cause an intoxicating effect – depending on how much of it is present in the final product.

 CBD originating from hemp contains little to no THC, and therefore won’t make users intoxicated.

-Currently, cannabis is illegal unless you are in a state that allows for medical or recreational use.
-Hemp CBD, on the other hand, is legal in the majority of states, as long as it’s properly sourced in accordance with regulations in the 2018 Farm Bill.
+Currently, cannabis is illegal unless you are in a state that allows it for medical or recreational use.
+Hemp CBD, on the other hand, is legal in the majority of states.
+That is, as long as it’s properly sourced following regulations in the 2018 Farm Bill.